 The Secretary of the Maryland State Police (“Secretary”) serves as a partial state point of contact for implementation of the Brady Act.
 Prospective purchasers of state-defined “regulated firearms” (handguns and assault weapons)1 must complete the state’s application form.2 The application must be processed through the Secretary, who must verify the contents of the application.3 Among other things, the Secretary must disapprove a transfer if the Secretary receives written notification from the applicant’s licensed attending physician that the applicant suffers from a mental disorder and is a danger to himself or herself or to another.4 If the Secretary disapproves an application, the Secretary must notify the seller or transferor within seven days of the application, in accordance with the Maryland waiting period.5

-A seller of a regulated firearm who is not licensed as a dealer in such firearms must complete a transaction through either a regulated firearms dealer or a designated law enforcement agency.6 See the Maryland Private Sales section for further information.
+A seller of a firearm who is not licensed as a dealer in such firearms must complete a transaction through either a regulated firearms dealer.6 Transfers of regulated firearms by an unlicensed person may also go through a designated law enforcement agency.7 See the Maryland Universal Background Checks section for further information.

-A dealer must contact the FBI for the federally required NICS checks for long gun (rifle and shotgun) transfers.7
+A dealer must contact the FBI for the federally required NICS checks for long gun (rifle and shotgun) transfers.8

 See the Maryland Prohibited Purchasers Generally section for the classes of persons prohibited from purchasing or possessing a firearm under state law.